-For $\alpha = 0$, Figure 8(a) shows that the performance of PQ{β} degrades as β increases.
+For $\alpha=0$, Figure 7(a) shows that the performance of PQ{β} degrades as β increases.
 This behavior is of course expected, since the optimal performance is known to be obtained by algorithm PQ_1 which preempts whenever some gain can be obtained.
 The non-preemptive algorithm (PQ{∞}) has poor performance, and the performance of $FIFO_1$ lays in between the performance of the algorithms PQ{β} and the non-preemptive algorithm.
-When further considering the performance of the algorithms for increasing values of α , in Figures 8(a)-8(c), and most notably in Figure 8(c), an interesting phenomenon is exhibited: the performance of all algorithms (especially $FIFO_1$) degrades substantially, save the performance of the non-preemptive algorithm which is maintained essentially unaltered.
-It should also be noted that all algorithms exhibit a performance far superior to the upper bound given in Theorem 7.
+When further considering the performance of the algorithms for increasing values of α , in Figures 7(a)-7(c), and most notably in Figure 7(c), an interesting phenomenon is exhibited: the performance of all algorithms (especially $FIFO_1$) degrades substantially, save the performance of the non-preemptive algorithm which is maintained essentially unaltered.

 One of the most interesting aspects arising from our simulation results is the fact that they seem to imply that our worst-case analysis has been beneficial in designing algorithms that work well also on average.
-This can be seen especially by comparing Figures 8(b) and 8(c): the results show that when α changes, the value of β for which PQ{β} performs best also changes (specifically, compare $PQ{1.5}$ and PQ_2).
-This change is in accordance with the value of β that optimizes the competitive ratio, which is a worst-case bound derived from our analysis (see, e.g., optimal values of β in Figure 2).
+This can be seen especially by comparing Figures 7(b) and 7(c): the results show that when α changes, the value of β for which PQ{β} performs best also changes (specifically, compare $PQ{1.5}$ and PQ_2).
+This change is in accordance with the value of β that optimizes the competitive ratio, which is a worst-case bound derived from our analysis (see, e.g., the optimal values of β appearing in Table I for k=10).